Celebrate Independent Film With Film Threat’s “Award This!”

 S.F.
 IndieFest’s Up The Oscars offers a two-fer benefit to attendees.
 One is a chance to publicly make fun of the glamor and the often reactionary nature of the Oscars.
 The other benefit for attendees is helping to keep alive the S.F. cinematic treasure known as the Roxie Theatre.

 But what if there was a way to constructively show your disdain for the Oscars’ aesthetic conservatism?
-Such an opportunity presented itself thanks to the proverbial mad geniuses at Film Threat with “Award This!”
+Such an opportunity now presents itself thanks to the proverbial mad geniuses at Film Threat with “Award This!”

-Now in its second year, this event celebrated independent and alternative film as well as the new distribution modes for seeing film such as VOD and streaming.
+Now in its second year, this event celebrates independent and alternative film as well as the new distribution modes for seeing film such as VOD and streaming.
 Film Threat founder Chris Gore does not see his event as the Another Hole In The Head of award ceremonies.
 Awards help draw attention to valuable films on the fringes of public awareness.
-What this event offered was another chance for the Film Threat writers and editors to point out worthy work in genres the Oscars treat as beneath them.
-Film Threat’s editors and advisory board (a mix of media figures and film-making luminaries) selected the winners in seventeen different categories.
+What this event offers is another chance for the Film Threat writers and editors to point out worthy work in genres the Oscars treat as beneath them.
+Film Threat’s editors and advisory board (a mix of media figures and filmmaking luminaries) select the winners in seventeen different categories.

 The category most familiar (and emotionally satisfying) to Broke-Ass readers will be the Oscar Snubs category.
 Hated that the Oscars nominated only white males for Best Director Oscars?
 The Oscar Snubs list singles out Greta Gerwig for her work on “Little Women” and Lulu Wang for directing “The Farewell.”
 Felt Robert De Niro made “The Irishman” work?
 He’s here.
 Felt actresses of color got screwed over again this year by the Oscars So White phenomenon?
 The Film Threat guys agree, which is why they nominated Awkwafina for her central performance in “The Farewell” and Jennifer Lopez for her unforgettable turn in “Hustlers.”